ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Domain Types {#sec-comid-domain-type}

-A domain is a context for bundling a collection of related environments and their measurements.
+A domain is a context for bundling a collection of related environments and their claims.

 The following CDDL describes domain type choices.